oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

       This is not applicable for the source database used in this lab.

-      However follow the below steps in case you have RAC source database.
+      However follow the below steps in case your have source database is RAC enabled.

       If you configured the keystore in a shared file system for Oracle RAC then no action is required.